A Generalized Richardson Number Diagnostic for Turbulence in the Free Atmosphere: Derivation of the new Richardson number

-The shear-production terms represents the transfer of kinetic energy from the mean flow to the turbulent fluctuations.
-It is generally positive in the presence of vertical and/or horizontal wind shear and therefore acts as a source of turbulence.
+which represents the transfer of kinetic energy from the mean flow to turbulent fluctuations.
+It is generally positive in the presence of wind shear and therefore acts as a source of turbulence.

-\subsection{The new Richardson number $Ri_{new}$}
+\subsection{The new Richardson number $Ri_{\mathrm{new}}$}

 A common approach to estimate whether turbulence will be generated or suppressed in a stratified flow is to define a dimensionless ratio between the stabilizing and destabilizing mechanisms, known as the Richardson number ($Ri$).
 This ratio reflects the balance of the TKE budget: stable stratification is associated with a decrease in TKE, whereas instability leads to increased TKE.
 If the destabilizing effects exceed the stabilizing effects, turbulence is maintained; otherwise, turbulence decays \citep{Stull1988, wyngaard2010}.